healthysustainablecities/healthysustainablecities.github.io/source/_posts/software.md

 |poly_*codename*.poly | text file| A polygon boundary file; this is generated for the buffered urban region of interest as per configuration in regions/_codename_.yml, and is used to excerpt a portion of OpenStreetMap for this region from the configured input data|
 |population\_*resolution*\_*codename*\_*project epsg code*.tif | TIF file| A population raster for this buffered study region, excerpted from the input data, in the projects coordinate reference system |
 |population\_*resolution*\_*codename*\_*source crs*.tif| TIF file| A population raster for this buffered study region, excerpted from the input data, in the coordinate reference system of the input population data (e.g. Mollweide, in the case of the recommended GHS-POP data) |

-Optionally, projects can be configured to:

-- analyse [GTFS feed data](https://database.mobilitydata.org/) for evaluating accessibility to regularly serviced public transport
-- use custom sets of OpenStreetMap tags for identifying destinations (see [OpenStreetMap TagInfo](https://taginfo.openstreetmap.org/) and region-specific tagging guidelines to inform relevant synonyms for points of interest)
-- use custom destination data (a path to CSV with coordinates for points of interest for different destination categories can be configured in `process/configuration/regions/_codename_.yml`)

 # Frequently Asked Questions